$F$-purity and the $F$-pure threshold as invariants of linkage: The property

 We now prove item $(2)$.
 Since $I$ is not generated by a regular sequence, the proper (homogeneous) $R$-ideal $\underline{\alpha}:I$ is a link of the unmixed ideal $I$ by Proposition \ref{prop:PS}.
 The pair $(R,(\underline{\alpha}): I)$ has $\mathbf{P}$ because

 \end{proof}

-\begin{rmk} Note that the above lemma also holds true if the phrase ``each initial term $\ini_<(\alpha_i)$ is squarefree" is deleted from the property $\mathbf{P}$ or if the sequence of elements $\underline{\alpha}$ is shorter.
+\begin{rmk} Note that the above lemma holds true without requiring the ideal $I$ to be unmixed.
+Furthermore, it also holds true if the phrase ``each initial term $\ini_<(\alpha_i)$ is squarefree" is deleted from the property $\mathbf{P}$ or if the sequence of elements $\underline{\alpha}$ is shorter.
 However, the applications that we have in mind require $\mathbf{P}$ to be as stated. \end{rmk}

-The next result says that if the pair $(R,I)$ has $\mathbf{P}$, then important properties of the ideal $I$ like the initial ideal being squarefree, $F$-purity, and the $F$-pure threshold remain invariant under linkage.
+In the remainder of this section, we show that if the pair $(R,I)$ has $\mathbf{P}$, then important properties of the ideal $I$ like the initial ideal being squarefree, $F$-purity, and the $F$-pure threshold remain invariant under linkage.
 In fact, we get that the $F$-pure threshold (or the log canonical threshold) of each generic link of $I$, and hence that of $I$ itself, attains its maximal value.
 That is, the $F$-pure threshold of the $n$-th generic link is equal to the height---an invariant of linkage!